-- If staff are concerned about the safety or welfare of a child, they are expected to: - listen carefully to child, reflecting back the concern. - Use the child's language. - Be non-judgemental. - Avoid leading questions; only prompting the chid where necessary using open questions to clarify information where necessary, e.g. who, what, where, when or Tell, Explain, Describe (TED). - not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - be clear about boundaries and how the report will be progressed. - record the concern using the facts as the child presents them, in line with school record keeping requirements (see section 9). - inform the DSL (or deputy), as soon as practically possible. - All staff are made aware that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to other agencies.
-Staff will not assume a colleague, or another professional will act and share information that might be critical in keeping children safe. - St. Margaret's-at-Cliffe Primary School will respond to concerns in line with the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP). - The full KSCMP procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: www.kscmp.org.uk
+- If staff are concerned about the safety or welfare of a child, they are expected to: - o listen carefully to child, reflecting back the concern. - Use the child's language. - o Be non-judgemental. - Avoid leading questions; only prompting the chid where necessary using open questions to clarify information where necessary, e.g. who, what, where, when or Tell, Explain, Describe (TED). - not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern using the facts as the child presents them, in line with school record keeping requirements (see section 9). - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
+If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy). - The DSL or a deputy should always be available to discuss safeguarding concerns.
+If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff.
+Staff should speak to a member of the senior leadership team, take advice from Education Safeguarding Service or a consultation with a social worker from the Front Door (see flowchart on page 3).
+In these circumstances, any action taken will be shared with a DSL as soon as is practically possible. - All staff are made aware that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to other agencies.
+Staff will not assume a colleague, or another professional will act and share information that might be critical in keeping children safe. - St. Mary's CEP (VA) School will respond to concerns in line with the Kent Safeguarding Children Multi-Agency Partnership procedures (KSCMP). - The full KSCMP procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: www.kscmp.org.uk